-The market for intelligence & investigative tools and software for law enforcement is forecast to grow at a much higher rate than the command and control segment.
+The market for intelligence & investigative tools and software for law enforcement is forecast to grow at a much higher rate than the command and control segment, reaching a CAGR of 13.4%.
 Record management system (RMS) solutions hold the largest share of the market and are forecast to continue being the largest.
 However, other technologies are expected to grow at a faster rate.
 The emergence of new investigative & intelligence software technologies, which enable law enforcement agencies to gather and analyze more data at a faster pace, are expected to boost the market.
 Relatively newer solutions, such as body-worn cameras, digital (mobile) forensics, crime analytics, predictive policing and lawful intercept are expected to grow more common and are estimated to become major growth engines.

 Law enforcement software market drivers include:

 - Since the onset of COVID-19, many in-person jobs have been made remote to help slow the spread of the disease.
 To support remote work, or simply as a backup plan, public safety agencies need a web-based setup that allows them to continue doing their job seamlessly

 - Growing adoption of advanced technologies such as AI, Big Data and IoT for public safety

 - Outdated legacy systems in need of replacement

 - Growing demand for Next-Gen Technology (e.g. NG911, FirstNet in US, etc.)

 - Increased demand for data-sharing, interoperability, and mobile technologies